 Another facet of our class is perhaps less exciting yet nonetheless important.
 If you've spoken to students from last year's class, you'll know that I require so-called reaction reports about some of our classes.
 I see that we have 10 classes plus the documentary, so there are 11 possible topics, of which you are required to respond to eight.
 (Thus, you do not need to respond to three.)
 Here you'll find two examples, one of which was done as a Word document, and the second of which was done as a blog entry.
 In the latter case, the student simply sent me the blog URL.

 In-class presentations: I would like you to help present the material in our textbook, so you will be working in pairs and presenting short presentations about our respective topics.
-For each topic, I would like three presentations, one about the vocabulary from the textbook passage, a second about the background of the issue, and a third with an 'extension' of the topic.
+For each topic, I would like two presentations, one about the background of the issue and a second with an 'extension' of the topic.

 Reading The New York Times